MichaelPalmer1/gsu-algorithms/README.md

 into `a` sub-problems, with each sub-problem being of size `n/b`. `n` represents the size of the entire problem and `f(n)` represents the cost outside of the recursive call, such as the cost of merging the sub-problems back together.
 The end goal is to determine an asymptotically tight bound for the problem.

+## Page Rank
+Implementation of Google's page rank algorithm.
+Important web pages typically have a large number of other web pages that link to it.
+The algorithm follows that logic and calculates the importance of a web page based on the number of pages that link to it.
+This value is then divided by the total number of pages to get a probability of moving from one page to another.